 Air vs. Hydraulic Brakes

 We often see hydraulic brakes used in applications requiring higher torque braking.
 Oil field and mining equipment typically use hydraulic brakes for this reason.
 Wind turbines from 5–50 kw often have pneumatic (or air) brakes.
 Wind turbines at 50 kw and higher most often have hydraulic brakes.

 Your application may require one of two types of brakes, “Double-Acting Brakes” (with two live sides) or “Floating Brakes” (with a single live side).

 1. Double-Acting Brakes

 A double-acting brake is fixed mounted with pistons on each side that, when actuated, engage against the brake disc.
-It’s critical for the brake to be well-centered over the disc, with run-out +/- 10 inches, otherwise, the brake pad on one side will wear out faster than the other.
+It’s critical for the brake to be well-centered over the disc, otherwise, the brake pad on one side will wear out faster than the other.

 2. Floating Brakes

 The floating brake with a single live side is the most common type.
-This type of brake has a piston (or pistons) on one live side, which press on the rotor (or disc) when engaged.
+This type of brake has a piston (or pistons) on one live side, which presses a friction pad on the rotor (or disc) when engaged.
 A floating brake is mounted on rods, bushings, or shoulder bolts that are smooth and allow the brake to move when engaged.
-The disc is fixed, which allows the brake to move to the center so the live side and dead side pads brake with equal and opposing clamping force.
+The disc is fixed, which allows the brake to center itself so the live side and dead side pads brake with equal and opposing clamping force.